St. John Episcopal Church - Far Rockaway (Queens), NY

 3 manuals, 40 stops, 38 ranks

-The following stoplist was recorded by Charles Sharpeger, an employee of Louis F. Mohr & Co., who visited the organ in 1934.
+The following stoplist was recorded by Charles Scharpeger, an employee of Louis F. Mohr & Co., who visited the organ in 1934.
 Originally, the Echo division was a console preparation, but it is believed that the division was eventually installed.
 Sharpeger did not include pipecounts, but the following are suggested, based on Austin organs from that period.

 Great Organ (Manual II) – 61 notes